 hans christian hansen, architect: tagensbo kirke / church, copenhagen 1966-1970

-tagensbo church and kindergarten, landsdommervej 35, copenhagen NV.
+tagensbo kirke / church, landsdommervej 35, copenhagen NV.